 The groups listed below take place at the WHFS Service located in Northbridge (Newcastle Street) as well as Joondalup (Davidson Terrace).
 Please confirm the location of your group before attending.

-Click here or the image below for a printable PDF version of our calendar of current Groups.
+Click here for a printable PDF version of our calendar of current Groups.

 For most groups a crèche is available.
 Bookings are essential.
 A gold coin donation is appreciated